 And a new wave of programming services has arrived on the market to stream customized, targeted dental health programming direct to your office, delivered to your patents in your waiting room—at the very time they’re taking action to improve their smile by visiting you.

 So how can your waiting room video make patients happier and more satisfied?
-Read on to learn about four ways you can

 1. Dental Waiting Rooms Can Educate